statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 Directory: /home/forge/YOUR_SITE_NAME/
 ```

 This makes sure the queue automatically starts after a reboot, failure or a deploy.
+Happy queueing!